candera/dynne/README.md

 this in your `project.clj`:

 ```
-[org.craigandera/dynne "0.2.0"]
+[org.craigandera/dynne "0.3.0"]
 ```

 ## Concepts

 The basic concept in dynne is the _sound_.
-A sound is the combination of a duration, a number of channels, and a way to get the amplitude of a particular channel at a particular point in time.
-The _sample_ function is the preferred way to do this.
+A sound is the combination of a duration, a number of channels, and a **deferred** way to get the amplitudes of all the channels.
+There is a protocol, `dynne.sampled-sound/SampledSound` that gives these capabilities through its `duration`, `channels` and `chunks` functions, respectively.

-Amplitudes are represented as double-precision floating point numbers between -1.0 and 1.0 (inclusive).
+Calling `chunks` returns a Clojure seq of chunks.
+A _chunk_ is a seq of Java primitive double arrays, one per channel.
+All arrays in the chunk will be the same length.
+Amplitudes are represented as double-precision floating point numbers, which will be clipped to -1.0 and 1.0 (inclusive) when a sound is saved (via _save_ ).

-Constructors for sounds are given for WAV and MP3 files ( _read-sound_ ), and for arbitrary functions ( _sound_ ).
+Constructors for sounds are given for WAV and MP3 files ( _read-sound_ ), and for arbitrary functions ( _fn-sound_ ).

 Processor functions accept one or more sounds and return a new sound.
 Combination is by functional composition, so combining two sounds does